erichlf/dotfiles/README.md

-i3
+dotfiles
 ==

-My config files for i3wm
+This repo contains all my config files